Difference Between Club Soda and Seltzer

 - Sodium content in club soda is small but may matter for very low-sodium diets.

-- Hard seltzer contains alcohol despite the 'seltzer' name.
+- Hard seltzer contains alcohol despite the 'seltzer' name, similar to how whiskey and bourbon are often confused.